cdoublev/css/doc/README.md

 The context representation must allow accessing the parent rule definition, which must tell:

-  - which rules are allowed in its block value
+  - which rules are accepted in its block value
   - which properties and descriptors can be declared in its block value
   - whether declarations cascade
   - whether declarations apply to elements